The Antisemitism Scare: Guide for the Perplexed

 II.
 Faculty of Conscience

 The context of 2024 is of course quite different.
 Faculty in the 1950s, unlike today, were not under fire for militant activism, statements in or out of the classroom, or civil disobedience.
-The focus was entirely on past political beliefs, i.e., association with the Communist Party (CP-USA).
+The focus was mainly on past political beliefs, i.e., association with the Communist Party (CP-USA).
 And the demand of the inquisitors was for professors — few of whom still had organizational connections — to repudiate this past by exposing others through the method of “naming names.”

 What amounted to political show trials were orchestrated through public hearings of Congressional investigating committees in different states.
 Professors who didn’t co-operate, by invoking either the First or Fifth Amendments, were mostly punished by their universities through dismissal.
 Although there was incessant propaganda claiming that such faculty were disloyal, there was never any evidence of professors’ engagement in conspiratorial activities, sabotage, or civil unrest.(2)